tronprotocol/documentation/English_Documentation/TRON_Protocol/Mechanism_Introduction.md

 If a new operation exceeds a given amount of time (**10s**) from the last contract, if does not consume any bandwidth.

-Bandwidth is not removed for balance freezing.
+Bandwith is not removed for balance freezing.
 New bandwidths will be accumulated upon acts of balance freezing.